H4RP3RK/milestone3_rcn/README.md

 Queries.html
 - Need to show RCN Lead Name rather than RCN Lead ID
-- How do I set up so tables link with each other?
-- Why is logo image not showing?
+- How do I set up so tables link with each other? x Why is logo image not showing?
 Newcontact.html
 x How do I timestamp contact? - default=datetime.utcnow App.py